 The Audit Record Repository should complement the returned error code with a human readable description of the error condition.

 Audit Record Repository may return HTTP redirect responses (responses with values of 301, 302, 303, or 307) in response to a request.
 Audit Consumers must follow redirects, but if a loop is detected, it may report an error.

+3.81.4.2.2.1 Mapping between DICOM and FHIR

-The mapping rules between AuditEvent FHIR resources and DICOM audit message format is defined and maintained in FHIR Table 6.4.7.2, http://hl7.org/fhir/STU3/auditevent-mappings.html.
+The mapping rules between AuditEvent FHIR resources and DICOM audit message format is based on FHIR Table 6.4.7.4, http://hl7.org/fhir/R4/auditevent-mappings.html that is further constrained in Table 3.81.4.2.2.1-1 in order to have a strict alignment between the AuditEvent Resource and the AuditMessage message to ensure interoperability.
 The AuditEvent resource shall encode all the data within the DICOM format of the syslog Audit record.

+The AuditEvent.description element shall store all the information included in DICOM ParticipantObjectIdentification.ParticipantObjectDescription separated by a pipe element.

+E.g. <entity value=”[MPPS@UID]|[Accession@number]”/>

+Table 3.81.4.2.2.1-1: DICOM Tag Mapping